thecloudexplorers/.github/profile/README.md

 **Our mission** is to have a place to share knowledge, learn from each other and meet and mingle!

 **Our vision** is to share ideas, have others pickup those ideas, reflect on them, improve them, and at their turn share the improved ideas.
-Creating a win-win for both the original idea owner and the improved idea owner as they learn from each other!
+Resulting in a win-win for both the original idea owner and the improved idea owner as they both learn from each other!